nicolasmahler-fr/symfony-ajax-dragndrop-sorting/readme.md

 `composer require --dev orm-fixtures`

 **src/DataFixtures/AppFixtures.php :**
-Create a loop of 10 items, with unique name (ie : item-1, item-2 ... item-10) and set each a unique position (1 -> 10).
+Create a loop of 10 items, with unique name (ie : item-1, item-2 ... item-10) and set each a unique position (0 -> 9).
+**IMPORTANT:** Ensure the positions are set from 0!

 #### Load Fixtures